 - What is the internal capacity to post meaningfully and consistently?

 - General UT System news or UT institution news should originate from central UT System and UT institution social accounts.
-UT System-affiliated accounts are encouraged to retweet and share these items.
-UT System will also cross-promote other UT System and UT institution social streams as appropriate.
+UT System-affiliated accounts are encouraged to share and repost these items.
+UT System will also cross-promote other UT System and UT institution social streams when appropriate.

-- UT System social media sites should not replicate (in visual identity or content) the central UT System Twitter and/or Facebook sites, or other central UT System social media platforms, to eliminate source confusion with various audiences.
-However, UT System-affiliated social streams should clearly include graphic elements that tie them to the UT System.
+- UT System Administration initiatives with a social media presence should not replicate (in visual identity or content) the official UT System social media accounts, so as to eliminate any source confusion with various audiences.
+However, UT System Administration initiatives with social media should clearly include graphic elements that tie them to the UT System.

-- Design elements (logos, background, images) should be appropriate to the subject matter and consistent with the UT System’s branding guidelines, which are available here: www.utsystem.edu/branding.
+- Design elements (logos, background, images) should be appropriate to the subject matter and consistent with the UT System’s branding guidelines, which are available on www.utsystem.edu/branding.